 What degree(s), coursework, and skills are most helpful to persons entering this field?
 I recommend students take any kind of class that encourages reading, writing and gives them practice with analyzing and synthesizing data.
 Becoming a critical thinker is essential.
 It’s helpful to know a second language, although not required.
 As a French student, I have been able to pull my understanding of the structure of language into my approach to drafting different types of content.
 A strong language background also helps my writing by giving me a more robust vocabulary.

 Because there are so many disciplines in the field of advertising, any and all of those types of skills will come in handy once you start working in the industry.

 If you don’t go to a liberal arts school, and have chosen to do a professional program of study, you can still get the basics from the Gen. Ed. requirements.
 I don't think you should leave college without studying English, writing, psychology, history, math—these core studies give you a reference point for everything that comes after them, and you may even enjoy them.
 When I was teaching, I used to encourage my students to use their schema, or past learnings and experiences to better understand the content we were studying.
 College is such a valuable time to build that schema and you will bring it with you into your future over and over, again.

+What is the most important lesson you’ve learned from your experience in running a business so far?
 I didn’t expect that networking would be so important when I started my business.
 Now I give networking a top priority.
 It takes a lot of energy to attend different functions and I am out a little more than I’d like, but it has been incredibly rewarding for me.
 Something else I’ve learned is how important it is to collaborate with other professionals.
 I’ve met so many new people along this journey so far, some who I am interested in working with and others who have given me new perspectives on running my small business.
 It’s rare that I don’t get something valuable out of every business connection and I try to pass it along by doing the same for others.